thejennywang/cv/README.md

   - Full stack web development
   - Pair programming and teamwork
   - Evangelize Trello for project management
-  - Final project: [bunch] - a Rails 4 app to make finding a place to meet in the “middle” by travel time for up to 5 people.
+  - Final project: [bunch] - a Rails 4 app to make finding a place to meet in the middle by travel time for up to 5 people.
 Created in 10 days with [cmew3], [foxjerem], [bayonnaise], [petermccarthy49].

 ### ThoughtWorks University